davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ![Refresh Shop](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/ArgoCD-Shop-Refresh.png)

-After the pipeline finished and ArgoCD has synchronized the changes this will be the `Shop` status:
+After the pipeline is finished and ArgoCD has synchronized the changes this will be the `Shop` status:
 ![Shop step 1](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/blue-green-step-1.png)

-See that offline applications have the version v1.1.1 and the new attribute description, but the online has not changed.
+See that offline applications have version v1.1.1 and the new attribute description, but the online has not changed.

 ```json
 {